 DBT Secretary Renu Swarup emphasised the need to initiate new collaborations and networking with the Canadian government and institutions.

-Alejandro Adem, president, Natural Sciences and Engineering Research Council of Canada, also showed his enthusiasm for joint collaboration in applications ranging from quantum science, artificial intelligence to health sciences, the statement added.
+Alejandro Adem, president, the Natural Sciences and Engineering Research Council of Canada, also showed his enthusiasm for joint collaboration in applications ranging from quantum science, artificial intelligence to health sciences, the statement added.

 The major focus areas of research cooperation under the IC-IMPACT are green buildings and smart cities; occupants survivability in buildings during fires; integrated water management and safe and sustainable infrastructure; and health problems arising from water-borne and infectious diseases, it added.